dhrubojoutidas/pro1/MICRO COMPUTER/README.md

 ## 🧩 What Was Built

-The embedded system performs the following:
+The objective of this task was to design and implement an embedded system that:

-- Measures the ON-time of switch **S3** using hardware timers
+- Measures the ON-duration of a physical input switch/ **S3** using hardware timer
 - Displays elapsed time (00–99 seconds) on dual seven-segment displays
 - Accepts a user-defined threshold via keypad input
 - Triggers a blinking LED alarm when the threshold is exceeded
 - Uses LEDs to indicate real-time switch status
 - Handles repeated switch activations independently
-- Implements debouncing and interrupt-driven timing
 - Provides user feedback through an LCD interface
+- Uses interrupts and debouncing for reliable, event-driven operation
+- Applies low-power and efficiency considerations suitable for embedded systems

 ---